Hengle/Nexus-Security.github.io/content/posts/2016-09-09-sleep-cycle-sleep-analysis-smart-alarm.md

 Relax, sleep better and wake up rested with Sleep Cycle, the smart alarm clock.
 Track sleep from bedtime to morning and get a detailed analysis with the app that makes it easy to wake up in the morning.
 **Characteristics:**
 \* Trends in long-term sleep monitoring
-\* Compare your sleep data to global sleep statistics â¢ Snoring trends - view historical snoring trends
+\* Compare your sleep data to global sleep statistics ¢ Snoring trends - view historical snoring trends
 \* Sleep aid - helps you fall asleep more easily
 \* Sleep notes - see how things like drinking coffee, getting stressed, getting tired or eating late affect your sleep quality
 \* Wake-up mood - see how the sleep cycle affects your wake-up mood